doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 ### Overridden properties

 When you edit CSS using the properties panel, it overrides the CSS defined for the component (default styles and CSS classes applied).
 Overriden properties have a blue dot in front of them.
+Initial properties are defined in italics.

 ## Exporting styles as CSS classes for reuse